Campaign of the Month: October 2017

 Due to the actions of PCs, it’s come out that the prince is overdue to enter torpor and must soon take his rest.
 The already tense city has become a powder keg waiting for a match to set it off: the prince’s supporters now jockey to position themselves as his heir while his rivals smile and sharpen their knives.
 PCs in Blood & Bourbon’s setting immerse themselves in the plots and intrigues of their fellow undead.
 Those with cunning and drive can carve out domains and power bases of their own, yet the dark deeds power requires may turn them into monsters as awful as any of the elders they wrest it from.

 An ambitious neonate can go far in this city, but all power has a price.
 What will you pay?

 Who’s in the group and what players is the game looking for?

 Hi there!
 My name’s Calder (pronounced “Call-der”), thanks for your interest in the game.
-I’m a ~30-year-old RPG geek who’s been gaming on and off since 2008 and GMing Blood & Bourbon since 2015.
-Of the game’s current three players, Pete, Emily, and Aly are around the same age and RPG experience level.
-We have another player, Sam, who’s around a decade older and sometimes able to join us during summers.
-We’re looking for another to player to bring into our gaming group.
+I’m a 31-year-old RPG geek who’s been gaming on and off since 2008.
+The game currently has three players named Pete, Emily, and Allison who are around the same age and RPG experience levels.
+We’re not currently searching for new players, but if any should fall into our lap, the group has room for another one or two.
 Newbies and veterans are equally welcome: Pete and several prior players were brand new to the World of Darkness when they first joined.